 We all can agree that today there is a new breed of consumers which are shaping the industry’s future.
 It is now where businesses must adopt disruptive technologies and business models to cater to them.
 Consumers have access to information, and thus resulting in their decisions are already made before walking into a physical store.
 This is all thanks to the evolution of technology, especially smart devices, allowing them to be more hands-on, creating and controlling unique, personalized experiences.

-Through the data, retailers gain an advantage on identifying consumer touchpoints – physical stores, online sites, displays or merchandises – enabling brands to learn about their consumers.
-Channelling through data analytics will allow retailers to build personalized data profiles of individual shoppers, and in turn, facilitating predictive intelligence-based marketing which surpasses the personalization norms.
+Through the data, retailers gain an advantage in identifying consumer touchpoints – physical stores, online sites, displays, or merchandise – enabling brands to learn about their consumers.
+Channeling through data analytics will allow retailers to build personalized data profiles of individual shoppers, and in turn, facilitate predictive intelligence-based marketing which surpasses the personalization norms.

-In 2017, IoT presented retailers with unique opportunities to develop the ecosystem which connects businesses in the physical and digital-worlds.
+In 2017, IoT presented retailers with unique opportunities to develop an ecosystem that connects businesses in the physical and digital worlds.
 These channels enable the retailers with bidirectional and real-time interaction with consumers both inside and outside of the store.
 Retailers are gradually evolving from fearing the typical show-rooming consumers, to exploring new avenues in connecting with them to enhance the in-store experience.
 How may you ask is this being done – well, one way is through location-based beacon technology.

 Beacons – driving the seamless experience